r0oth3x49/ghauri/README.md

   --retries           Retries when the connection related error occurs (default 3) --skip-urlencode    Skip URL encoding of payload data --force-ssl         Force usage of SSL/HTTPS

+Optimization:
+  These options can be used to optimize the performance of ghauri

+  --threads THREADS   Max number of concurrent HTTP(s) requests (default 1)

 Injection:
   These options can be used to specify which parameters to test for,